 Since its inauguration in 2011, ISSP's Sustainability Hall of Fame has served to formally recognize individuals who have made significant contributions to sustainability and to the professionals who dedicate their careers to the field of sustainability.
 Candidates, nominated by ISSP members, are honored based on their accomplishments in the areas of experience, education, innovation, reach, publication and service to the industry.
-Click here to lean more about the selection process
+Click here to learn more about the selection process

 At ISSP Conference 2014 in Denver, five members of the Hall of Fame - Bob Willard, Jeffrey Hollender, Susan Burns, Joel Makower, and Hunter Lovins - participated in a panel discussion that was moderated by ISSP co-founder Marsha Willard.
 View the entire Wisdom Panel conversation here.